stefan-hoeck/idris2-tailrec/README.md

         acc Z _ _ impossible
 ```

-What we can see is, that the base case is `impossible`: There is no
+As you can see, the base case is `impossible`: There is no
 natural number strictly smaller than zero.
+This will always
+be the case if we come up with a value of type `Accessible`, the
+creation of which satisfies the totality checker.
 In the recursive case, we have `v < u`, hence `S v <= u`, hence `S v <= S u'`
 hence `v <= u'`, which is the type of `vLTEu'`.
 But if we now get a `w` with